A zero waste kitchen isn’t as difficult as you might think.

 Just one change

-Pick the change that you would be able to stick to and be sure to congratulate yourself after each step!
+Select a change that you will be able to stick to and be sure to congratulate yourself after each step!
 The zero waste lifestyle takes years to fully adopt and that is a long time to be miserable.
 SO be sure to have fun along the way.

 Click here to download and print a pdf copy of the list below.
 Keep it close and check ok each step as you complete it!
 8 steps to a zero waste kitchen